shawonibnkamal/shawonnotes/computer-science/coding-interview/1-intro.md

 # **Chapter 1: Introduction**

-## **Why This Book?**
+## **Why This Guide?**

 Cracking a coding interview requires more than just knowing syntax—it demands structured problem-solving, a deep understanding of patterns, and the ability to compare multiple solutions effectively.
-This book is designed to help you navigate coding interviews with a **Python-focused approach**, emphasizing **efficient solutions, trade-offs, and best practices**.
+This guide is designed to help you navigate coding interviews with a **Python-focused approach**, emphasizing **efficient solutions, trade-offs, and best practices**.

-### **Python-Specific Optimizations**

-Python is a powerful language for coding interviews due to its **expressiveness, built-in data structures, and concise syntax**.
-However, its **dynamic typing, memory management, and built-in functions** introduce unique challenges.
-This book helps you:

-- **Leverage Python’s built-in functions and libraries** to write cleaner and more efficient code.
-- **Understand Pythonic solutions** and when they outperform traditional approaches.
-- **Optimize time and space complexity** while using Python’s features effectively.

 ### **Problem-Solving Patterns for Structured Learning**

-Instead of solving problems randomly, this book categorizes them into **common coding patterns** such as **Sliding Window, Two Pointers, Dynamic Programming, Graph Traversal, and Backtracking**.
+Instead of solving problems randomly, this guide categorizes them into **common coding patterns** such as **Sliding Window, Two Pointers, Dynamic Programming, Graph Traversal, and Backtracking**.
 Recognizing these patterns allows you to:

 - Solve **new problems faster** by identifying their underlying structure.
 - Reduce the need to memorize individual solutions.